carstenandrich/debian-minimal-live/README.md

 retroactively to change the live system without re-packing the SquashFS.
 As the overlay is initialized during early boot (from initramfs), this will also affect the regular boot process performed by systemd.

-If you want [MemTest86](https://www.memtest86.com/) included in the disk image, download `memtest86-usb.zip` into this repository's root directory.
-It will be automatically extracted during the build process.

 Use `dd` to dump the disk image on any bootable storage medium (e.g., USB-stick or SD-card):